 Google's bike routes assume you're traveling an average of 10 miles per hour, which we find to be pretty accurate.
 Most casual riders will travel at a range of 8-12 miles per hour.
 You can factor in whether you think you're on the faster or slower end of that range, but we find Google's estimates to be pretty accurate.

-Step 3: Scope out road conditions of your route
+Step 2: Scope out road conditions on your route

 Step 4: Plan your bike storage

-- Locate a bike rack: City or company sponsored bike racks are becoming more and more common as communities and businesses are looking for ways to support a healthy lifestyle.
-Take the time to scan the area around your place of work for a purpose-built bike rack solution.
+Locate a bike rack: City or company sponsored bike racks are becoming more and more common as communities and businesses are looking for ways to encourage bike riding and healthy lifestyles.
+Start scanning the area around your work building before you take your first ride and you'll probably find some racks nearby.
 Parking garages are also a good consideration.
 Many of them have bike racks near the first floor.
-If you struggle to find any we recommend using various bike rack location apps.
+If you struggle to find any racks, there are a handful of bike rack location apps out there.
 Many large cities like New York or San Francisco have bike rack apps dedicated to their cities.
-It is important to try out a few different apps as coverage may vary for your area.
+It is important to try out a few different apps as some can be hit or miss, depending on your city.

 Step 5: Make sure you’re safe